Articles in the series

 Agent email forwarding and redirecting

 Agents can use the mail API #requester syntax to set the requester on a ticket.
-For more information, see the article: Using the Mail API to update ticket properties from your inbox.

 For more information on email threading, see How can I troubleshoot threading issues?